spacewalk01/depth-anything-tensorrt/README.md

        Here I've only removed a squeeze operation at the end of model's forward function in `dpt.py` to avoid conflicts with TensorRT
     </details>

-4. Export the model to onnx format using `export_to_onnx.py`.
+3. Export the model to onnx format using `export_to_onnx.py`, you will get a onnx file named such as "depth_anything_vitb14.onnx".
-5. Install TensorRT using the guide below.
+4. Install TensorRT using the guide below (Windows) or TensorRT official guidance.
     <details>
     <summary>Click here for the guide</summary>